Arko9699/jikken/README.md

 * 7x M2x12 Screws
 * 7x M2 threaded inserts (you can try screwing into the bare plastic but its not recommended)

-## How to make your own
+## Firmware:

 1. Download the contents of the repo for the files.
 2. Get your MCU ready for KMK by following ![this](https://github.com/KMKfw/kmk_firmware/blob/master/docs/en/Getting_Started.md).
 3. If your MCU is supported and working, congrats!
 Now you can copy over the files in the KMK folder to the root of the CIRCUITPY drive.
-4. Be sure to test drive your keyboard before solder all the wires to the MCU.
+4. Be sure to test drive your keyboard before soldering all the wires to the MCU.